Tracked price checks

 Commuting & maintenance → Onyx, decisively.
 Factory lights, a real seat, a chainless hub drive with almost nothing to maintain, 40 lb less weight (155 vs 195), a lower 32.5-inch seat, and one of the best real-world ranges we track (~45 mi).
 It's the closest thing to road-ready in the class (still a kit-and-register job — check your state's rules).
 For errands, commuting, and covering ground, nothing here beats it.

 Support, aftermarket & resale → Ultra Bee, decisively.
-This is the whole case for the Sur-Ron: a decade-deep parts catalog, the biggest owner community, proven reliability, and the best resale in electric dirt.
+This is the whole case for the Sur-Ron: a decade-deep parts catalog, the biggest owner community, proven reliability, and the deepest used demand in electric dirt.
 The Onyx is newer and thinner here — you're more self-reliant for service and spares.

 Which should you buy?